-In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
+Recent financial accounting pronouncement - In February 2016, the Financial Accounting Standards Board issued Accounting Standards Update (ASU) 2016-02, Leases (Topic 842).
 Under this ASU, a lessee should recognize in the statement of financial position a lease liability and a lease asset representing its right to use the underlying asset for the term of the lease for both finance and operating leases.
 An entity may make an accounting policy election not to recognize lease assets and lease liabilities for leases with a term of 12 months or less.
 Recognition, measurement, and presentation of expenses and cash flows arising from a lease by a lessee have not changed significantly.
 Qualitative and quantitative disclosures are required by lessees and lessors to enable users of financial statements to assess the amount, timing and uncertainty of cash flows arising from leases.
-The ASU is effective for fiscal periods beginning after December 15, 2019.
-CFC plans to adopt this ASU for fiscal year ending December 31, 2020.
-Management has not yet determined the impact adoption of this ASU will have on the financial statements.
+CFC is required to adopt this ASU for fiscal year ending December 31, 2022.
+Upon adoption, management expects to recognize lease commitments as both a right of use asset and a lease liability in the statement of financial position for commitments that are currently only disclosed in the financial statements.

-NOTE 2 - ADOPTION OF ACCOUNTING STANDARDS UPDATE 2016-14
+NOTE 2 - ADOPTION OF ACCOUNTING STANDARDS UPDATES

-CFC adopted the amendments of ASU 2016-14, Presentation of Financial Statements of Not-for-Profit Entities, as of and for the year ended December 31, 2018.
-These amendments have been applied on a retrospective basis to the financial statements for the year ended December 31, 2017, except that information regarding liquidity and availability of resources has been omitted as permitted by the ASU.
-Adoption of this ASU resulted in reclassification of previously reported activities and net assets to conform to the 2018 presentation but had no impact on total net assets or total changes in net assets for 2017.
+CFC adopted the amendments of ASU 2018-08, Not-for-Profit Entities (Topic 958): Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made, as of and for the year ended December 31, 2019.
+These amendments have been applied on a retrospective basis effective January 1, 2018.
+Adoption of this ASU resulted in reclassification of previously reported activities to conform to the 2019 presentation but had no impact on total net assets or total changes in net assets for 2018.